DataDog/datadog-agent/docs/public/components/creating-components.md

     }
     ```

+!!! info
-All component interfaces must be called `Component` so all imports would be similar to `compression.Component`.
+    All component interfaces must be called `Component` to ensure references to the different components are the same.
+Ex. `compression.Component`.

-You can see that our interface only exposes the bare minimum.
-You should aim at having the smallest possible interface
+Our compression interface only exposes the bare minimum.
+It would help to aim for the most minor interface
 for your component.
+Avoid referencing external dependencies directly.
+That way, importing the component interface is light way as possible.

-Also note that there is no `Start`/`Stop` method.
+Also, note that there is no `Start`/`Stop` method.
 Anything related to lifecycle will be handle
 internally by each component (more on this [here TODO]()).

 TODO: write the lifecycle part and update the link above

 ### The impl folders

 You will need a folder per implementation.
-In those folder you are free to do whatever you want as long as you expose
-one public function to construct your interface.
+In those folders, we will implement the component interface.
+The only requirement is to expose one public function that returns your implementation.

-As explained in the [fx](fx.md) documentation, we use dependency injection to provide required parameters.
-The nomenclature
+As the [fx](fx.md) documentation explains, we use dependency injection to provide the required parameters.

-is to use a `require` and `provide` structure to get and return value from your constructor.
+We use the names `require` and `provides` to declare dependencies and the return value in the public function.

+The `Requires` struct lists the dependencies our components need to initialize.
+The `Provides` struct includes all the return values from our component.

 === ":octicons-file-code-16: comp/&lt;bundleName&gt;/compression/fx-zstd/component.go"
     ```go